richardrobberse/AzureDevOpsBot/README.md

 ## Current state of the bot
 Currently, the bot is capable of:
-- Deliver build notifications from Azure DevOps to a Telegram chat or group
+- Delivering build notifications from Azure DevOps to a Telegram chat or group

 You can expect this list to grow quickly beause I'm actively working on the bot.